 The enabling legislation are the FIA, 2005, CBE Order, 1974, AML/CFT Act, 2011 and other secondary legislations.

-Money Laundering is governed by Money Laundering and Financing of Terrorism (Prevention) Act, 2011.
-It ensures that all accountable institutions are cognizant of the general principles and guidelines relating to money laundering.
+The Financial Integrity Division is responsible for supervising the implementation of the Money Laundering is governed by Money Laundering and Financing of Terrorism (Prevention) Act, 2011 (as amended) and subsidiary regulations in the banking sector.
+It ensures that all accountable institutions (commercial banks, forex exchange bureaus, money value transfer service providers and money remittances) are cognizant of the general principles and guidelines relating to money laundering.

-The Ministry of Finance tasked the Central Bank with the responsibility to ensure that all banks are cognizant of the general principles and guidelines with regard to money laundering and terrorist financing in order to deter and detect money laundering and terrorist financing activities, thereby preventing abuse of the financial system by money launderers and terrorists.
-Under the supervision of the Central Bank, commercial banks are required to set up internal control measures in order to combat these activities.
+The Ministry of Finance tasked the Central Bank with the responsibility to ensure that all accountable institutions are cognizant of the general principles and guidelines with regard to money laundering and terrorist financing in order to deter and detect money laundering and terrorist financing activities, thereby preventing abuse of the financial system by money launderers and terrorists.
+Under the supervision of the Central Bank, accountable institutions are required to set up internal control measures in order to combat these activities.

 Divisions